-How we created an app that gives emotions
+How we created an app to deliver emotions

-A case-study of how we developed Tricky Letters using Lean UX and Lean Startup approach
+A case-study of how we developed the Tricky Letters app using Lean UX and Lean Startup approach

 We are Tricky Eyes, a small design studio based in Moscow.
 We have recently created and launched Tricky Letters, an iPhone app that delivers daily inspiration to users in the form of visual letters.
 They arrive at unpredictable times via an engaging Mailbox character — the heart and soul of our app.